pnp/powershell/documentation/Set-PnPPage.md

 ```

 ### -ShowPublishDate
-Show Published Date in Header
+Shows Published Date in the header.

 ```yaml
 Type: Boolean